jstritch/easy-git-annex/README.md

 #### String array

-Instead of passing an object with keys and values, an application may choose to construct the options parameter as a string array.
+Instead of passing an object with keys and values, an application can choose to construct the options parameter as a string array.
 The following line is functionally equivalent to the scalar example above.

 ```typescript